Before and after remodel

 One of favorite part of the master bathroom is again the inlaid marble tiled rug.
 This provides an ideal walkway out of the shower and bathtub so we don’t slip.
 The small pieces of tile in grout has a nice texture on your feet.

-The Guest Room Remodel
+The Guest Room Reveal

 This room used to be a bedroom with a large walk in closet.
 When we added the great room, the closet became the bathroom and hallway space.